ANCHOR: Error-Controlled Adaptive Numerical Correction for Neural Operator Time Marching: Introduction

-A central challenge in such a coupling is determining when corrective intervention is required, particularly in the absence of ground truth solutions during inference.
+A central challenge in such a coupling is determining when corrective intervention is required, particularly in the absence of ground-truth solutions during time marching.
 To address this, we introduce a physics-informed Exponential Moving Average (EMA)-based error estimator constructed from the normalized PDE residual.
 Unlike common practices that trigger solver intervention after a fixed number of surrogate iterations~\cite{oommen2022learning, ovadia2025real}, our estimator is evaluated online, requires no reference data, and adapts to the specific dynamics of each instance.
-We demonstrate empirically that this estimator correlates strongly with the true solution error, enabling data-free, adaptive switching between the neural operator and the numerical solver.
-This design explicitly leverages the complementary strengths of learning-based and physics-based methods: speed from the neural operator and reliability from the numerical solver.
-By incorporating online error monitoring and correction into the inference pipeline, ANCHOR moves beyond average-case accuracy toward bounded-error, instance-aware prediction.
+We demonstrate, through both rigorous theoretical analysis and empirical validation, that this estimator correlates strongly with the true solution error, enabling data-free, adaptive switching between the neural operator and the numerical solver.
+This design explicitly leverages the complementary strengths of data-driven and physics-based methods: speed from the neural operator and reliability from the numerical solver.
+By incorporating online error monitoring and correction into the time marching pipeline, ANCHOR moves beyond average-case accuracy toward bounded-error, instance-aware prediction.

 The remainder of the manuscript is organized as follows.
-We validate the proposed approach on four canonical PDEs, the 1D and 2D Burgers’ equations, the 2D Allen-Cahn equation, and the 3D heat conduction equation, demonstrating that the hybrid framework significantly suppresses error growth over long temporal horizons while largely preserving the computational efficiency of neural operators.
-In this work, we focus on dissipative PDE systems, as the design of the error estimator, although conceptually general, is mathematically grounded in the underlying PDE dynamics and therefore tailored to dissipative behavior.
+We validate the proposed approach on \revv{six} canonical PDEs, the 1D and 2D Burgers' equations, the 2D Allen-Cahn equation, the 2D Cahn-Hilliard equation, \revv{the 2D Navier-Stokes equation,} and the 3D heat conduction equation, demonstrating that the hybrid framework significantly suppresses error growth over long temporal horizons while largely preserving the computational efficiency of neural operators.
+While ANCHOR is demonstrated here for dissipative systems, the underlying philosophy, online error estimation coupled with adaptive numerical correction, is broadly applicable to other classes of time-dependent PDEs given an appropriate design of physics-aware indicators that can represent the underlying predictive error growth.
 Extending the ANCHOR framework to other classes of PDEs, such as dispersive or chaotic systems, is conceptually straightforward but remains beyond the scope of this study.